ambaradan/docsmarker/lsp/marksman.md

 #### Preview of links

 For links already in the document, it is possible to preview the contents of the file.
-This feature is particularly useful when reviewing dated documents where you may not always remember the contents of linked files.
+This feature is particularly useful when reviewing dated documents where you might not always remember the contents of linked files.
 To activate the preview place the cursor on the desired link and type ++"K "++ (uppercase), to close it simply move the cursor.

 ![Link preview](../assets/img/marksman-link-preview.png)